-(1) Explanation of Budgetary Process
+1. Explanation Of Budgetary Process

-The Subdistrict adopts an annual budget based on the operating budget submitted to the Subdistrict by the Museum and estimated Subdistrict administrative expenses.
+The Subdistrict adopts an annual budget based on the operating budget submitted to the Subdistrict by MHS and estimated Subdistrict administrative expenses.
 The annual budget is prepared on the cash basis of accounting, approved by the Subdistrict's Board of Commissioners, and submitted to the District for use in establishing the annual tax levy.
-Expenditures in total may not legally exceed appropriations.
-For the year ended December 31, 2013, expenditures exceeded appropriations in the General fund by \$242,822.
-The overexpenditure occurred due to increased expenses for the Subdistrict and less than anticipated taxes collected.
-The overexpenditure was funded by the General fund's unreserved fund balance and has no detrimental impact on the legally adopted budget.
+General government expenditures in total may not legally exceed appropriations.

-(2) Explanation of the Differences between the Excess of Revenues over Expenditures - Budget Basis and Net Change in Fund Balance - GAAP Basis
+2. Explanation Of The Differences Between The Excess Of Revenues Over Expenditures - Budget Basis And Net Change In Fund Balance - GAAP Basis

-The Sudistrict's budgetary process is based upon accounting for certain transactions on a basis other than U.S. generally accepted accounting principles for governmental entities (GAAP).
+The Sudistrict's budgetary process is based upon accounting for certain transactions on a basis other than GAAP.
 To provide meaningful comparison of actual results with the budget, the actual results of operations are presented in the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - General Fund in accordance with a budget basis of accounting.